build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ### 1．Deploy Cloud Infrastructure with IaC

-One of the fundamental principles of DevOps is that infrastructure gets **equal status** with codes.
+One of the fundamental principles of DevOps is that infrastructure gets **equal status** with code.
 Infrastructure as Code (IaC) uses code to enable cloud infrastructure deployment and governance of the cloud environment.
-Coding engineers use configuration files or codes to define the infrastructure and create it by coding to ensure the consistency and repeatability.
+Coding engineers use configuration files or code to define the infrastructure and create it by coding to ensure the consistency and repeatability.
 With IaC, coding engineers also manage the lifecycle of resources, such as hosting infrastructure definitions in version control repositories, and using Continuous Integration/Continuous Deployment (CI/CD) that is compatible with app coding for changing the definition of IaC, synchronizing the environments (e.g., development, testing, production) with the changes of the IaC codes.
 Additionally, automatic rollback is possible in case of failures, and drift detection helps to identify differences from the expected state.

 In the cloud, coding engineers can use the AWS Cloud Development Kit (CDK) to build their infrastructure model with Python, Java, and Typescript.
 CDK provides advanced components called Constructs, which preconfigure cloud resources with validated default values.
 It also allows engineers to write and share their custom constructs according to their organization's requirements.
 All of these will accelerate projects.